 Where it leads our societies into the new year is a curious place, as we are by now well aware that the world is not exactly in a happy place.
 Sure, there may be happy individuals among us, being who are already practicing some degree of keeping their spirits refreshed and under great management, but on a greater level, there doesn’t appear to be a lot of confidence, neither in the society we live in nor its leaders.
 This diminishing confidence starts to trickle down to the economy.
-If people are not confident, the stop spending their time, effort and money.
+If people are not confident, their energy levels diminish to the point where they cease investing their time and money.

 |♃ ∠ ♄||September 04||10:57 am GMT||Jupiter||17°♏‘32′||Semisquare||Saturn||02°♑32′|

 Whilst there is a reason and a meaning behind all this, it is difficult to see whilst we are in the midst of the transit.
 We will, however, put it all towards the ‘greater cosmic plan’ to dismantle the old 3D world to such a degree that it no longer has a leg to stand on.
 You may take that how you wish, choose to believe whatever you want to believe.
 Whatever happens though, just remember that it’s all an important part of our evolution.